jfdev001/omnisuite-viz/README.md

 projection of the Earth for specific use with the visualization software OmniSuite

-The workflow (under development) currently involves the following steps:
+The tentative workflow currently involves the following steps:
 * Define a `Reader` (you will need to subclass it) that reads your netcdf/grib data and post processes it into a `LatLonGrid`.
     * The `LatLonGrid` (you will likely use the concrete implementation